 A frequent speaker, Kirby enjoys sharing her passion for research, reading and writing.
 She has presented at more than 200 schools, workshops, and seminars in over twenty states and as far away as Qatar, Lebanon and Guam.
 Her passport is up to date and she’s ready for her next adventure!

 Kirby lives in Kenmore, Washington with her husband, Neil.
-When she’s not reading or writing, Kirby can be found beachcombing or bird watching with Winston the Wonder Dog.
+When she’s not reading or writing, Kirby can be found beachcombing or bird watching with her dog, Raleigh.

 For more about Kirby, check out her FAQ page.